Jalin Hyatt

-Jalin Daveon Hyatt (born September 25, 2001) is an American professional football wide receiver for the New York Giants of the National Football League (NFL).
+Jalin Daveon Hyatt (born September 25, 2001) is an American professional football player who is a wide receiver for the New York Giants of the National Football League (NFL).
 He played college football for the Tennessee Volunteers, where he won the Fred Biletnikoff Award and was voted a unanimous All-American in 2022 after setting program records for single-season and single-game touchdown receptions.

 Early life

 Hyatt was born on September 25, 2001, in Irmo, South Carolina, a suburb of nearby Columbia.
 He is the oldest son of Jamie, a former college basketball player and semi-professional cyclist, and Enevelyn Hyatt, who was a collegiate sprinter.
 Both of his parents later worked as school teachers.
 His younger brother Devin plays football for the Arizona Wildcats.

 Hyatt attended Dutch Fork High School in Irmo.
 During his high school career, he set school records for career receiving yards with 3,624 and receiving touchdowns with 57.
-Hyatt would help Dutch Fork go undefeated and win state championships in 2018 and 2019.
+Hyatt helped Dutch Fork go undefeated and win state championships in 2018 and 2019.
 In the 2019 state championship game he caught 3 touchdowns, including the overtime game winner.
 Following his senior season, Hyatt was named a finalist for South Carolina's Mr. Football Award.
 He ended his high school career as a four-star prospect at wide receiver according to 247Sports.
 Hyatt was ranked the 144th player in the 2020 class.
 Despite his success in high school, Hyatt was not recruited by in-state programs Clemson and South Carolina due to their concerns of his small frame as he weighed only 153 lb at the time.
 Concerns over his weight even led South Carolina head coach Will Muschamp to tell him "Man, you're fast, but you need to eat more peanut butter".
-Hyatt announced his commitment to play college football at Virginia Tech in February 2019, but reopened his recruitment in June of the same year.
+Hyatt announced his commitment to play college football at Virginia Tech in February 2019, but he reopened his recruitment in June of the same year.
 On July 27, 2019, he committed to the University of Tennessee to play under head coach Jeremy Pruitt.
 “Jalin’s a guy that is very polished," Vols coach Pruitt said.
 He also said Hyatt can play all three wide receiver positions for the Vols.